 The program specifies the instructions and parameters that the machine tool must follow, such as the supply feed rate and the positioning and speed of the tool’s parts.

-CNC has the ability to automate the operations of mills, lathes, routers, grinders, and lasers, among other machine tools.
+CNC can automate mills, lathes, routers, grinders, and lasers, among other machine tools.

 Non-machine tools, such as welding, electronic assembly, and filament-winding machines, can also be controlled.